Jimgitsit/basic-mvc/README.md

 # basic-mvc
 ```
-Basic site framework with composer, alto-router, and twig
+Basic site framework with composer, alto-router, twig, and doctrine mongodb

 Copy the following into your new project directory:
 app/